top of page

 JJ headshot.jpeg

-Ju Hye Jung (she/her) is a graduate student at the University of Chicago’s Crown Family School of Social Work, Policy, and Practice.
-Currently, she explores diverse interests such as mental health, identity crises, family dynamics among Asian American adolescents, and potentially multicultural youths.
-Ju Hye aspires for this experience becomes a platform for mutual learning, benefiting not only herself but also the entire team and beyond.
-In her free time, Ju Hye finds solace in watching animal documentaries; there's something about these creatures that brings immense joy!
+Ju Hye Jung (she/her) is a recent graduate of the University of Chicago’s Crown Family School of Social Work, Policy, and Practice.
+Her interests include exploring how parenting, especially from Asian mothers, influences the identity formation and life satisfaction of Asian American women and men differently.
+In her free time, she finds solace in watching animal videos; there's something about these creatures that brings her immense joy!

 IMG_3236 (2).jpg

-Jessica Hong (she/her) is a first year graduate student pursuing her MSW at University of Chicago.
-She previously worked as a Resident Director at a university and specifically worked to advocate for students of color and LGBTQIA+ students.
+Jessica Hong (she/her) is a second year graduate student pursuing her MSW at University of Chicago.
+She is currently working at Lotus Root Counseling, which is an all-Asian practitioner therapy practice.
+She has previously worked as a Resident Director at a university and specifically worked to advocate for students of color and LGBTQIA+ students.
 Her desired area of study is learning about complex trauma and affordable holistic care, specifically within Asian populations and communities of color.

 YJ headshot.jpg